staidigital/shoutout/README.md

 In the teachers view of the lecture, questions appear in real-time when the students publish them and the teacher can also see the number of votes cast by other students on each question.
-If the teacher answers the question, they can remove it from their view.
+If the teacher answers the question, the question gets automaticly placed at the bottom of the page.

 In the students view of the lecture, questions also appear in real-time and students can vote on each other’s question by clicking the voting button.
 When